alex31/smartprobe/README.md

 ## Development tool
-there is a SWD connector on the PCB for connecting a debug probe (Black Magic Probe or STlink V2/V3) which permits debugging with gdb and access to a shell console
+there is a SWD connector on the PCB for connecting a debug probe (Black Magic Probe or STlink V2/V3) which permits debugging with gdb and access to a shell console where errors messages are shown.

+## troubleshooting
+The led color reflect status of operation (see details below).
+When error occurs, the error details are logged in the syslog file, on the sdcard, and on debug console if a probe is attached to the internal swd+serial connector.

+#### error codes :
+- blink green : OK
+- blink green and orange : sd card file system is dirty, operation will try to continue, but ultimately, there is a need for filesystem check or reformating
+- blink orange : sd card mount has failed
+- blink green and white : configuration file error
+- blink red : hardware fault detected

+..
 ## Ideas for future developments
 - If external componant (autopilot) stream gps positions and heading, wind in a terrestrial reference frame could be calculated on board
 - add USB CDC endoint to the existing USB storage endpoint to output serial console shell via USB